UnionEvoRobo/EvoController/evoPyLib/README.md

 #### Available Functions:

  - tuple ```.getNext()```
-    - returns an 8-tuple of the current values of the photo resistor array
+    - returns an 8-tuple of the current values of the photo resistor array (values are integers)